devstream-io/devstream/docs/plugins/repo-scaffolding.md

 - GITLAB_TOKEN: Please set the environment variable before using the plugin.
 If you do not know how to create the token, Can view the document [Personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

-- `destination_repo.baseUrl`: If you are using a self-built GitLab repository, set this configuration to the URL of the self-built GitLab.
+- `destinationRepo.baseUrl`: If you are using a self-built GitLab repository, set this configuration to the URL of the self-built GitLab.

-- `destination_repo.visibility`: This configuration is used to set the permissions of the new repository.
+- `destinationRepo.visibility`: This configuration is used to set the permissions of the new repository.
 The options are `public`, `private`, and `internal`.

 *Tips:*